dimkar121/LSHDB/README.md

 Client client = new Client(server, port);
 Result result = client.queryServer(query);
 ```
 Note that the `query` object holds the name of the store that will be queried.
-LSHDB doe not maintain any server-side persistent connections.
+LSHDB does not maintain any server-side persistent connections.
+Method `queryServer` throws a pair of checked exceptions (`ConnectException` and `UnknownHostException`) which are omitted for brevity.

 For the interested reader, a research paper that deals with three LSH families in conjunction with PPRL is [An LSH-Based Blocking Approach with a Homomorphic Matching Technique for Privacy-Preserving Record Linkage](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6880802&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D6880802), published by IEEE TKDE (Volume:27, Issue: 4, 2015).